Professor, patrick.hill@wustl.edu

-Dr. Hill is an Associate Professor in the Department of Psychological & Brain Sciences.
+Dr. Hill is a Professor of Department of Psychological & Brain Sciences, in both the Social & Personality and Aging & Development divisions.
 His current research examines how sense of purpose may promote coping with stressors as well as engagement in health promoting behaviors.
 He is also interested in the role of personality dispositions on daily and long-term cognitive resilience.
 In his free time, Dr. Hill enjoys playing with his nieces, and going hiking (particularly in Utah).
 Pat is an avid Indiana University fan, and generally should not be interrupted during any of their games.

 Graduate Student, c.mary1@wustl.edu